 At the start of the announcement trailer, we can see our two heroes appear within a Jurassic-esque area, which is an immediate callback to Tools of Destruction.
 These memorable glimpses happen a lot throughout, as we see both Ratchet and Clank teleport to a pirate ship that is likely a callback to Quest for Booty and a large desert world that resembles one of the best areas from A Crack in Time.

 Ratchet & Clank: Rift Apart performance and fidelity modes

 Similar to Insomniac Games' other soon to release title, Spider-Man: Miles Morales, Ratchet & Clank: Rift Apart will feature performance and fidelity mode options which allow the player to optimize their console accordingly.

-According to a Famitsu article, performance mode will allow the game to be played at 60fps with a resolution lower than 4K, while the fidelity option will run the game at 30fps with 4K enabled.
-It's also possible that the fidelity mode could feature ray tracing, as Spider-Man: Miles Morales has been confirmed to be playable with ray tracing enabled.
+According to a Famitsu article, performance mode will allow the game to be played at 60fps with a resolution lower than 4K, while the fidelity option will run the game at 30fps with 4K HDR enabled.
+Ratchet & Clank: Rift Apart has also been confirmed to include ray tracing.

 The official PlayStation website confirms that we can expect "enhanced lighting and ray tracing" which will be "displayed in crisp, dynamic 4K and HDR."

 Ratchet & Clank: Rift Apart's PS5 exclusivity gives it one gigantic advantage: DualSense functionality.
 Ever since the PS5 launched, users have been blown away by the controller's haptic feedback and adaptive triggers.
 As a result, many are highly anticipating how each new exclusive will utilize this technology.